Average Flooring Installation Cost: What Homeowners Should Know

 Common Problems Homeowners Experience

-• Squeaky or spongy spots that indicate subfloor damage
+• Squeaky or spongy spots when walking across the floor

 How Professionals Solve the Problem